Ambedkar Initiative Launches Zine: “A Speculative Map of New York”

 5) Development of Ambedkar Research Fellowships to enable scholars to conduct brief spells of library research at Columbia University and in the broader New York city area. (in progress)

 6) The Ambedkar Initiative supports the Columbia Journal of Asia (CJA), an open-access, peer-reviewed platform for undergraduate creative and academic pieces on Asia and the Asian diaspora, by sponsoring the CJA’s B. R. Ambedkar Essay Prize, awarded to an undergraduate work of exceptional scholarly merit, whether part of a larger thesis or a standalone article.
-See more here.
+See more here and here.

 The video recordings of the Inaugural Ambedkar Lectures are available on Youtube to view.
 To access the videos, click here .